Hey all, to keep up with my latest projects, follow along with me on Pinterest and Instagram!

 Well, folks, July 4th is just around the corner, and that means barbeques and outdoor parties.
+It also means setting up the house as well as your front yard with themed decor; maybe leading you to search for aluminum flagpoles for sale to hoist up The Star Spangled Banner on the front of your home as a way of celebration!
+And a lot of other party preps, of course.
 It’s always nice to host a party, but it can get confusing when knowing who goes where around the dinner table.
 I wanted to do this project a while back, but I saved it for the holiday because, well, holidays just make projects more fun.
 (Who doesn’t love a good themed project!!)
 These can be used for guests names around the table, or to label food items in a buffet setting.

 The first thing I did was create a pattern to use when cutting out the wood.
 I have added a printable below you can use to cut out your own.
 Just click on the picture and print one out for yourself.

 Once the pattern was printed and cut out, I simply traced it onto some scrap 1x6s I had left over from a previous project.
 I made three total.

 Now on to my trusty ol’ jigsaw.
 I cut out three stars for this project.